NicholasToon/osTicket-PI-Config/README.md

 <h3> Users (Customers) </h3>

-Agent Panel (You should see Admin Panel after you switch) -> Users -> Add User -> Enter Credentials -Add User (User will now appear in User Directory) -> Register -> Create Account -> [Uncheck] Send account activation email to [Customer Email] -> Set Password
+Agent Panel (You should see Admin Panel after you switch) -> Users -> Add User -> Enter Credentials -Add User (User will now appear in User Directory) -> Register -> [Uncheck] Send account activation email to [Customer Email] -> Set Password -> Create Account (User will now appear as active and registered)

 Feel free to create other users.